 By the same token, the most effective conductors of electricity are metals that have a single valence electron that is free to move and causes a strong repelling reaction in other electrons.
 This is the case in the most conductive metals, such as silver, gold, and copper, who each have a single valence electron that moves with little resistance and causes a strong repelling reaction.

 Semiconductor metals (or metalloids) have a higher number of valence electrons (usually four or more) so, although they can conduct electricity, they are inefficient at the task.

 However, when heated or doped with other elements semiconductors like silicon and germanium can become extremely efficient conductors of electricity.

-The law, named after German physicist Georg Ohm, first appeared in 1827 in a published paper laying out how current and voltage are measured via electrical circuits.
-The key variable in applying Ohm's Law is a metal's resistivity.
+The law, named after German physicist Georg Ohm, appeared in 1827 in a published paper laying out how current and voltage are measured via electrical circuits.
+The key variable in applying Ohm's law is a metal's resistivity.

 Resistivity is the opposite of electrical conductivity, evaluating how strongly a metal opposes the flow of electric current.
 This is commonly measured across the opposite faces of a one-meter cube of material and described as an ohm meter (Ω⋅m).
 Resistivity is often represented by the Greek letter rho (ρ).

 Electrical conductivity, on the other hand, is commonly measured by siemens per meter (S⋅m−1) and represented by the Greek letter sigma (σ).
 One siemens is equal to the reciprocal of one ohm.

 Conductivity, Resistivity of Metals